happo/happo-plugin-scrape/README.md

 # happo-plugin-scrape

-A [happo.io](https://github.com/happo/happo.io) plugin that allow you to grab Happo examples from a website.
+A [happo.io](https://github.com/happo/happo.io) plugin that allow you to grab Happo examples from an existing website.

+*Note: If you came here looking to screenshot full pages, consider using [the full-page support](https://github.com/happo/happo.io#full-page-support) built into happo.io instead.*

 ## Usage